yasserbdj96/hiphp/README.md

 # Run as GUI:
 ❯ docker run -e DST="True" -d --rm -p 127.0.0.1:8080:8080 -i -t hiphp:latest
+# Open your web browser and navigate to http://127.0.0.1:8080 to see the default landing page.

 # *     = All inputs must be entered.
 # KEY   = The password used for encrypt HIPHP_HOLE_CODE.